-Since April 2020 we have been offering webinar to different topics held by STEM teachers.
-We have recorded some of them and will published them on this page.
-This way you can further your professional development any time.
+We have been offering webinars on different topics held by STEM teachers.
+We have recorded some of them and will publish them on this page.
+This way you can further your professional development at any time.
 You find an overview of the upcoming webinars here.

 The presenters did this in the "Oranges and Lemons" project to measure the amount of limonene extracted, however, it is also possible to use this simple instrument to demonstrate kinetics (for example the reaction of a food colouring dye with bleach).